Cold-climate heat pump replacing an oil heating system at an Ontario home

 Installation + oil tank decommissioning

-Once pre-approved, EcoFrost installs the heat pump, completes electrical upgrades, and arranges certified oil tank removal.
-Typically 2 to 5 days on-site.
+Once pre-approved, the contractor installed the heat pump, completed electrical upgrades, and arranged certified oil tank removal.

 06